kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

 ## GitOps

-To sync state between git repo an cluster we use [FluxCD](https://fluxcd.io/).
+To sync state from git repo into EKS cluster we use [FluxCD](https://fluxcd.io/).

-Flux Kustomizations and HelmReleases for manifests inside `./resources` directory have been generated with use of `./hack/flux-update.bash`.
-The script also prepares manifests for the whole GitOps Tool Kit.
-It can be used to update version of FluxCD.
+Flux Kustomizations and HelmReleases for manifests are sotred inside `./resources` directory and have been generated with use of `./hack/flux-update.bash`.
+The script also prepares manifests for the whole GitOps Tool Kit and can be used to update version of FluxCD.

 The `flux-system` namespace contains all GitOps Tool Kit componenets as well as all Flux Kustomizations.

-Flux Helm Releases ought to be deployed in namespaces where their resources are deployed.
+Flux Helm Releases ought to be deployed in the same namespaces as manifests they create.
 As a convention, all Flux Helm Releases have to be prefixed with `flux-hr-`.
+This convention is leveraged by automation.

-### Installing Flux
+#### Installing Flux

 ```bash
 make flux-install
 ```

-### Deploying Kustomizations
+#### Deploying Kustomizations

 ```bash
 make flux-apply
 ```

-### Deploying Helm Releases
+#### Deploying Helm Releases

 ```bash
 make flux-apply-helm